 - 2.1 The duties to engage the community in planning matters and to prepare the SCI arise from the Planning and Compulsory Purchase Act 2004 (section 18) as amended by the Planning Act 2008, the Localism Act 2011, Neighbourhood Planning (General) (Amendment) Regulations 2015 and the Neighbourhood Planning Act 2017.
-This legislation requires the Local Planning Authority to prepare a statement for how it will involve those with an interest in development in the area, including the preparation and review of the Local Plan and Supplementary Planning Documents, Neighbourhood Plans/Orders, Community Infrastructure Levy and the consideration of planning applications. - 2.2 There is a clear emphasis through national policy on encouraging early and consistent community involvement.
+This legislation requires the Local Planning Authority to prepare a statement for how it will involve those with an interest in development in the area, including the preparation and review of the Local Plan and Supplementary Planning Documents, Neighbourhood Planning applications. - 2.2 There is a clear emphasis through national policy on encouraging early and consistent community involvement.
 The National Planning Policy Framework (NPPF) refers to early and meaningful engagement and collaboration with neighbourhoods, local organisations, and businesses so that Local Plans, as far as possible, reflect a collective vision and a set of agreed priorities for the sustainable development of the area.
 The NPPF also reflects the importance of community engagement before planning applications are submitted.